bendohan/bendohan/index.md

 Click [here](Academia.md) for my thoughts on academic articles

-Click [here](dsmap/index.html) for my leaflet map of road access in Dar es Salaam
+Click [here](PostGIS.md) to learn about using PostGIS for Urban Resilience mapping, and check out [my leaflet map of road access in Dar es Salaam](dsmap/index.html)